casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 ## Session Code Required for Key Management

-To manage the associated keys and thresholds for an account, you must run session code that executes within the account's context.
+To manage an account's associated keys and thresholds, you must run session code that executes within the account's context.
 Note that the session code provided in this workflow is not a general-purpose program and needs to be modified for each use case.

 :::caution